libellux/Libellux-Up-and-Running/docs/ossec/README.md

 Choose your action: A,E,L,R or Q: a
 ```

-Enter the name of our Windows agent, specify its local IP address and attach an agent ID.
+Enter the name of your Windows agent, specify its local IP address and attach an agent ID.

 ```shell-session:no-line-numbers{3,4,5,11}
 - Adding a new agent (use '\q' to return to the main menu).